Nearly a third of UK homebuyers fail to get best mortgages, says watchdog

 "However, we believe that things could work better with more innovative tools to help consumers.
 There are also a number of long-standing borrowers that have kept up-to-date with their mortgage repayments but are unable to get a new deal; we want to explore ways that we, and the industry, can help them."

-The report found little evidence that current commercial arragements between firms in the market are harming customers.
+The report found little evidence that current commercial arrangements between firms in the market are harming customers.

 The watchdog recommends making it easier for customers to identify the right mortgages and best brokers at an early stage.